Charles Leigh (merchant)

 Charles Leigh (died 1605) was an English merchant and voyager.

 Life

-He was younger son of John Leigh (died 31 March 1576) and of Joan, daughter and heir of Sir John Oliph of Foxgrave, Kent, an alderman of London.
-His eldest brother was Sir Oliph Leigh (1560-1612).
+He was younger son of John Leigh (died 31 March 1576) and of Joan, daughter and heir of John Oliph of Foxgrove, Kent, an alderman of London.
+His eldest brother was Sir Oliph Leigh (1560–1612).

 Canada voyage

 Charles Leigh fitted out, in partnership with Abraham van Harwick, two ships, the Hopewell of 120 and the Chancewell of 70 tons burden, for a voyage to St. Lawrence River; and sailed from Gravesend on 8 April 1597.
 Leigh and Stephen van Harwick, brother of Abraham, went as chief commanders.
 The purpose of the voyage was partly fishing and trade, but partly also to plunder Spanish ships.

 They left Falmouth on 28 April, and after touching at Cape Race, and sighting Cape Breton Island, on 11 June the Hopewell anchored off the island of Menego–apparently St. Paul's–to the north of Cape Breton.
 They had lost sight of the Chancewell off the bay of Placentia.
 On the 14th they came to the Bird Rocks and on the 16th to Brian's Island.
 On the 18th they came to Ramea, today's Magdalen Islands.
 There in a harbour called Halabolina they found four ships, two French from St. Halo, the others from St. Jean de Luz.
 Leigh insisted that these must be Spaniards, and seized their powder as a measure of security.
 But next day the French gathered in force, to the number of 200, from other ships and residents in different parts of the island, retook the powder, claimed Leigh's largest boat, and drove the English out of the harbour.

 Coming again to Menego and Cape Breton on the 27th they met a boat with eight of the Chancewell's men, from whom they learnt that the Chancewell had been wrecked on the coast of Cape Breton.
 After rescuing all the Chancewells men, they crossed over to Newfoundland.
 On 25 July they took, after a sharp action in the harbour of St. Mary, a large Breton ship.
 Leigh moved to this ship, dividing the men between her and the Hopewell, and put to sea on 2 August.

 They left the coast of Newfoundland on 3 August to make directly for England.
 The Hopewell parted company shortly afterwards, on an independent cruise off the Azores; but Leigh landed on the Isle of Wight on 5 September.
 A few days later his ship arrived in the River Thames, where she was made a prize.